 CVE-2026-20965: CWE-347: Improper Verification of Cryptographic Signature in Microsoft Windows Admin Center in Azure Portal

 CVE-2026-20965 is a high-severity vulnerability in Microsoft Windows Admin Center within the Azure Portal, caused by improper verification of cryptographic signatures (CWE-347).
-This flaw allows an authorized attacker with local access and high privileges to elevate their privileges further, impacting confidentiality, integrity, and availability.
-Exploitation requires local access and high privileges, with no user interaction needed, and the vulnerability affects version 1.
-0 of Windows Admin Center.
-Although no known exploits are currently in the wild, the vulnerability’s scope is critical due to the potential for complete system compromise.
-European organizations using Windows Admin Center in Azure Portal should prioritize patching once available and implement strict access controls.
-Countries with significant Azure adoption and critical infrastructure reliance on Microsoft management tools, such as Germany, the UK, France, and the Netherlands, are most likely to be affected.
-Mitigation includes restricting local administrative access, monitoring for unusual privilege escalations, and applying security best practices for cryptographic validation.
-The CVSS score of 7.
-5 reflects a high severity due to the combined impact and exploitation complexity.
+This flaw allows an authorized attacker with local access and high privileges to escalate their privileges further, potentially compromising confidentiality, integrity, and availability of affected systems.
+Exploitation requires local access and high privileges, with no user interaction needed.
+The vulnerability affects version 1.
+0 of Windows Admin Center in Azure Portal and has a CVSS score of 7.
+5. Although no known exploits are currently in the wild, the vulnerability's scope and impact warrant prompt mitigation.
+European organizations using Windows Admin Center in Azure environments are at risk, especially those with critical infrastructure and sensitive data.
+Mitigation involves applying patches once available, restricting local administrative access, and monitoring for suspicious privilege escalation activities.
+Countries with high Azure adoption and significant enterprise cloud usage, such as Germany, the UK, France, and the Netherlands, are most likely to be affected.

 AI Analysis